CampbellD84/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 It helps with calculating/converting px units to rem units.  rem units base their value from the root element which is html.
 62.5% of browser default font-size (usually 16px) equals 10px.
-After setting the html to that value, 1.6rem = 16px.
+After setting the html element to that value, 1.6rem = 16px.

 4. How would you describe preprocessing to someone new to CSS?